“All you have to do is write one true sentence. Write the truest sentence that you know.”

 You may not be writing the “great American novel,” but what you are writing matters to a lot of people.
 That kind of pressure can make it difficult to get started.
 To begin the process, you have to find your focus.

 At the risk of setting off flashbacks to freshman English class, I give you the thesis statement.

 Before you put pen to paper or finger to keyboard, take the time to develop a clear thesis statement for your document.
 This thesis is the main idea of your document, so craft it carefully.
-By developing a thesis statement, you help guide the direction of your writing and limits the scope of your document.
+By writing a clear thesis statement, you help guide the direction of your writing and limit the scope of your document.
 It also helps set expectations and guides your readers’ understanding.

 Focus is tough